Clinical-Genomics/scout/docs/user-guide/panels.md

 ### File format

-The gene panel is semicolon (;) or tab-separated text file with an optional header that describes the columns and one line for each gene entry.
+The gene panel is a tab or semicolon (;)-separated text file with an optional header that describes the columns and one line for each gene entry.
+You must use the same delimiter for the whole file.
+Ideally do not use the delimiter characters in other places in the file.
+Consult with an admin if you need to use the delimiter characters in other fields for help with escaping them or ensuring a higher priority separator is used on a previous line.

 The columns that will be used by scout are the following. **Please note that if you do not include a header, the order of the columns can't be changed**